Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 “He calls it social networking,” Chase said.

-They stood beside the sad percolator and the less-sad photo board and let the room reclaim its noise.
+They stood beside the percolator and photo board, letting the room reclaim its noise.
 Someone started a chant that dissolved into laughter.
 A slideshow froze on a face neither of them recognized.

 “Do you want air?” he asked.
 “This place smells like cheap perfume and old memories.”

 She glanced at the door, then at him.
-Decision crossed her face.
-“Yeah,” she said.
-“Let’s.”
+“Yeah.”

-They wove through congratulations that weren’t theirs, sorrys neither needed, and the last gasp of a chorus everyone pretended to remember.
-The doors breathed them into night.
+They wove through congratulations that weren’t theirs, apologies neither needed, and the last gasp of a chorus everyone pretended to remember.
+Then they stepped out into the night.

-Amelia kicked off her shoes, held them by the straps, and stepped into the cool of the concrete with something like relief.
+Amelia kicked off her shoes, held them by the straps, and stepped into the cool of the concrete.

 “Don’t judge,” she said.